NB1005/R-D-Quad-Analysis/README.md

 **4. Strategy Score:** Like the risk score, the Chief Strategy Officer or Strategy Team lead assigns a score from 0 to 10 based on how well the project aligns with the company's future.

 ## Scoring Logic
-Each variable based on scoring logic found in the following file in this repository: R&D Strategy Scoring Logic.pptx
+For more information on how the quantitative variables are calculated and the scoring logic, refer to the following powerpoint file: *R&D Strategy Scoring Logic.pptx*